 Means ‘From the Old Oak Tree’.

-This name made the list not because it is something of a common boy’s name, but because it’s becoming quite an unusual girls name.
+These neutral baby names made the list not because it is something of a common boy’s name, but because it’s becoming quite an unusual girls name.
 Singer-songwriter Michelle Branch named her daughter Owen in 2005.

 Mei Tai Baby Carrier for Newborns and Toddlers.
 Stockist: Okrosh (Ships from Ukraine)